Year 6 Transition

 Uniform Information – In the pack we share information about the correct uniform required and where it can be purchased from.
 Further information will be shared on this at our Parents / Carers information evening on Tuesday 27th June.

-Free School Meal Information – If you access Free School Meals please find information about how to access these as your move to the Academy.
+Free School Meal Information – If you access free school meals please find information about how to access these as you move to the Academy.

 Biometric Information – At Aston Academy we operate a cashless system on the tills in the canteen.
 Biometric data is used in this process and further information included.

-Should you have any questions or would like to discuss any aspects of the pack please don’t hesitate to contact via email email@example.com or via phone 0114 2872171
+Should you have any questions or would like to discuss any aspects of the pack, please don’t hesitate to contact via firstname.lastname@example.org or via telephone on 0114 287 2171.

 Attendance & Punctuality